bxparks/AceTime/README.md

       keyword to store them only on flash.
 Fortunately, most `ZoneInfo` instances are only 40-60 bytes and the corresponding `ZonePolicy` instances are 50-100 bytes.
+* TZ Database
+    * The TZ data files contain 3 types of records: Zone, Rule and Link.
+      We do not yet support Link entries which are essentiallly symbolic links of one timezone identifier to another.
+This will be added in a later version.

 ## Changelog